Blotch3D/Blotch3D/README.md

 Making and using 3D models
 ==========================

 There are several primitive models available with Blotch3D.
-If your project already has a "Content.mgcb" file, just double-click it and add the file(s) to the pipeline manager.
+If the Blotch3D project is included in your solution, you can use them as is shown in the examples.
+Otherwise you will need to add a "Content.mgcb" file to your project as described below, and then add the model file(s) by double-clicking that file to open the pipeline manager.
 See
 <http://rbwhitaker.wikidot.com/monogame-managing-content> for more
 information.
+(You also use this technique to add any other type of content, like fonts, images, etc.).

-If no existing model meets your needs, you can either programmatically create a model by specifying the vertices and normals (see the example that uses custom Vertices), or create a model with, for example, the Blender 3D modeler and then add it to the project with the pipeline manager.
+If no existing model meets your needs, you can either programmatically create a model by specifying the vertices and normals (see the example that uses custom Vertices), or create a model with, for example, the Blender 3D modeler and then add that model to the project with the pipeline manager.
 The pipeline manager can import several model file types.
 You can also instruct Blender to include texture (UV) mapping by using one of the countless tutorials online, like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .
 Also, you may be able to import certain existing models from the web, but mind the copyright.

-If you don't have a "Content.mgcb" file in your project because, for example, you created the Blotch3D project from scratch, then do the following...
+If you don't have a "Content.mgcb" file in your project, then do the following...

 1. Copy the Content folder from the Blotch3D project folder to your